Cruise ships and passengers

 - dairy products

-Passengers and crew may be asked to present their hand luggage, including backpacks for inspection to the MPI inspectors stationed at the gangway.
+Passengers and crew going ashore are requested to present their hand luggage, including backpacks for inspection if requested.

 The message should be broadcast over the ship's public address system – including the crew's accommodation area – before passengers and crew go ashore and at regular intervals during the disembarkation process.